AlanFromJapan/ipcampy/README.md

 # ipcampy
-Simplistic web inteerface to show capture of IP Camera.
+Simplistic web interface to show capture of IP Camera.
 Should work with any RTSP compatible camera.
 Uses OpenCV for the capture.

 Documentation details are here: http://electrogeek.tokyo/ipcampy.html